psholtz/MIT-SICP/Section-1.3/README.md

 This means that we are seeking a number y such that y = x/y (or, expressed in Lisp, given an "x", we are seeking "y" such that (= y (/ x y))).

+If our initial guess for `y` is not good enough, it stands to reason that we might arrive at a better approximation to the square root by average our guess `y` with `x/y`, where `x` is the number whose square root we are seeking.

 ---

 This is illustrated nicely by the following series of examples.